automl/auto-sklearn/doc/faq.rst

 Issues
 ======

-.. collapse:: Auto-sklearn is extremely memory hungry in a sequential setting
+.. collapse:: <b>Auto-sklearn is extremely memory hungry in a sequential setting</b>

     Auto-sklearn can appear very memory hungry (i.e. requiring a lot of memory for small datasets) due to the use of ``fork`` for creating new processes when running in sequential manner (if this